 MUST check contract against known vulnerability patterns

-MUST return risk score 0-100
+MUST return a risk score between 0 and 100

-SHOULD follow OWASP Smart Contract Security guidelines
+SHOULD follow the OWASP SCSVS

-MUST verify HTTPS endpoint responds
+MUST verify HTTPS endpoint responds (using resolved url or endpoints array)

 MUST check for common security vulnerabilities